insani-org/onscripter-insani/README.md

 as this will help give your script maximum compatibility across NScripter-derived engines that utilize this font styling syntax.

 All other instances of ```~``` are treated like normal printing characters.
 This is explicitly only enabled for UTF8 mode at this time.
-Although there are some fonts that have the bold and italics styles packaged together (some OTC and TTC files do this for instance), most do not.
-As such, we allow you to load those styles as different fonts at startup as follows:
+As of 20230420 "Capcom", faux bold and faux italics styles are provided out-of-the-box.
+In future releases, we will allow you to load true bold/italics/bold italics styles as different fonts at startup as follows:

 - ```default.ttf/.otf/.ttc/.otc```: normal style
 - ```default-b.ttf/.otf/.ttc/.otc```: bold style
 - ```default-i.ttf/.otf/.ttc/.otc```: italics style
 - ```default-bi.ttf/.otf/.ttc/.otc```: bold italics style

-All of the above have to have the same file extension (all ```.ttf``` for instance).
+All of the above will have to have the same file extension (all ```.ttf``` for instance).

 ### UTF8 vs. SHIFT_JIS Encoded Files
 Most of the files in this project are encoded as UTF8.
 However, there are several files in particular that are encoded as SHIFT_JIS, those being: